mjakubowski84/parquet4s/README.md

 Simple I/O for Parquet.
 Allows you to easily read and write Parquet files in Scala.

 Use just Scala case class to define the schema of your data.
 No need to use Avro, Protobuf, Thrift or other data serialisation systems.
+You can use generic records if you don't want to use case class, too.

 Compatible with files generated with Apache Spark.
 However, unlike in Spark, you do not have to start a cluster to perform I/O operations.